-Curly hair, also known as type 3 hair, is one hair type.
-This can further be broken down into type 3A, 3B, and 3C hair, depending on how tight the curl pattern is.
+Curly hair, also known as type 3 hair, is one of the curly hair types.
+Depending on how tight the curl pattern is, this can further be broken down into type 3A, 3B, and 3C hair.
 Curly hair is described as having either ‘O’ or corkscrew shaped curls.
 These curls can range anywhere from loose to as tight as a pencil diameter.
-If you are unsure as to whether you have curly hair, we have a curl quiz to help you understand.
-This can help decide what routine will be best for you and your curls!
+If you are unsure as to whether you have curly hair, take our curl quiz to help you understand.
+This can help decide what routine will be best for you and your curly hair!

 Wavy hair on the other hand has a slightly different curl pattern because it is typically in between straight and curly hair.
 This means the curls can appear looser and more tousled.
 Whereas coily hair differs again because the characteristics of this hair type means the curl pattern is a lot tighter together.
 Seeing the appearance as more of a ‘Z’ formation.

-Once you’ve discovered that you have curly hair, it’s important to also find your hair porosity.
-Depending on whether you have high porosity, medium porosity, or low porosity, you will want to care for your curly hair in different ways.
+Once you’ve identified that you have curly hair, it’s important to also find your hair porosity.
+Depending on whether you have high porosity, medium porosity, or low porosity, you will want to care for your curly hair in slightly different ways.

 Type 3A hair has large, loose curls that tend to be about an inch in width.
-Some areas tend to become flatter as the days go, especially the ones close to the nape of your neck.
+Some areas of this curly hair tend to become flatter as the days go, especially the ones close to the nape of your neck.
 To preserve the texture as long as possible, it’s important to protect your curly hair when sleeping by using a bonnet or a silk pillowcase.

 3C hair consists of very tight curls, about the size of a drinking straw.
 The curls are very dense which leads to 3C hair having generally lots of volume.
-It’s the driest curly hair type so it’s absolutely crucial to lock in moisture by deep conditioning regularly and using a leave-in before your styling products.
+It’s the driest type of curly hair so it’s essential to lock in moisture by deep conditioning regularly and using a leave-in conditioner before your styling products.

 Having the right techniques and products is essential for styling curly hair.
-Knowing how best to style your hair will make sure it’s always looking its best!
-We’ve put together our favourite ways for styling curly hair.
+Knowing how best to style your curls will make sure they're always looking their best!
+We’ve put together our favourite ways to style curly hair.

 Understanding your hair pattern can help to determine how often to wash your curly hair as well.
 This in turn will again help to protect the structure, leaving your locks shiny and healthy.